|

 Alvarado Public Library's mission is to provide the highest quality of

-user-oriented public library services for all citizens of Alvarado, to
+user-oriented public library services for all citizens of Alvarado,

 expand the intellectual life of the community and to support inquiry